 I had a very easy labour.
-The Doctor raced me through the hospital in a wheelchair and called out “This is Mrs. Maude no time to register her, this baby’s coming now!”
-A short while later the Doctor examined our new baby boy.
-Dr. Gamble calmly said that there was a little webbing between some of the baby’s fingers that a plastic surgeon would need to “snip” and his feet turned in a “bit”.
+The doctor raced me through the hospital in a wheelchair and called out “No time to register her, this baby’s coming now!”
+A short while later the doctor examined our new baby.
+The Dr. calmly said that there was a little webbing between some of the baby’s fingers that a plastic surgeon would need to “snip” and that both feet turned in a “bit”.
 Steve and I looked at each other and exchanged a knowing “Ohhhhh”.
 Steve explained that his two nephews were born with mild clubfoot and his Mom’s foot turned in slightly causing her to limp.
 We hadn’t even thought about this genetic-link during the pregnancy.

-When Evan was given to me to nurse he was all bundled up and I don’t think I even looked at his hand or feet.
+When the baby was given to me to nurse he was all bundled up and I don’t think I even looked at his hand or feet.
 I was so focused on nursing.
-Once settled into our hospital room I un-swaddled my baby and saw the severity of his clubfeet and hand abnormality.
-Evan’s feet were both turned right up the inside of his legs and three fingers on his left hand were joined together and tiny which was, we later learned, caused by Amniotic Band Syndrome (ABS).
+Once settled into our hospital room I un-swaddled my baby and saw the severity of his clubfeet and hand difference.
+The baby’s feet were both turned right up the inside of his legs and three fingers on his left hand were joined together and tiny which was, we later learned, caused by Amniotic Band Syndrome (ABS).

-Evan’s Paternal Grandmother had one foot that turned slightly and she walked with a limp.
+His Paternal Grandmother had one foot that turned slightly and she walked with a limp.
 This was not recognized as something that needed treatment, she was simply instructed to “walk straight.”
-Evan’s two cousins (on Dad’s side) were both born with a mild clubfoot that was easily corrected without surgery.
-We aren’t sure if Evan’s clubfeet are genetic or not as amniotic band syndrome is not genetic and has a correlation with clubfeet.
-Evan’s younger brother Elliot does not have clubfoot or ABS.
+Two cousins (on Dad’s side) were both born with a mild clubfoot that was easily corrected without surgery.
+We aren’t sure if his clubfeet are genetic or not as amniotic band syndrome is not genetic and has a correlation with clubfeet.
+Our second baby did not have clubfoot or ABS.

 CLUBFOOT SERIAL CASTING:

-The morning after Evan was born Dr. Faulkner of the North York General started the serial plaster casting.
+The next morning Dr. Faulkner of the North York General started the serial plaster casting.
 Casts were changed weekly, then bi-weekly, then monthly.
 The plaster casts had to be soaked in water and removed prior to the plaster clinic appointment.
 This was a frustrating and exhausting experience for new parents (especially when the baby soiled the bath water two or three times while you are soaking them off!)
-Evan was a very happy baby inspite of it all.
-By the time he was six months old Evan was able to somehow flex his foot in the cast and then kick the cast right off.
-This of course meant that Mom had to drive him back across the city to the hospital to have it replaced.
+Evan was a very happy baby despite it all.
+By the time he was six months old Evan was able to flex his foot in the cast and then kick the cast right off.
+This meant that we had to drive him back across the city to the hospital to have it replaced.
 Evan’s casts were below the knee.
 It is now known that a better result can be achieved by full leg casts

 THE HAND SURGERIES: